Tynecastle Park: Music

 On 2 August 2019, Tynecastle Park hosted the opening event of the 2019 Edinburgh International Festival.
 The Los Angeles Philharmonic led by Gustavo Dudamel played a selection of Hollywood film scores, including Jurassic Park, Star Wars, E.T. and Jaws.
-Over 15,000 free tickets were issued and the concert was live-streamed on Facebook, and broadcast on Classic FM.
+The free concert drew an audience of 15,000.
+The performance was livestreamed on Facebook on 2 August and broadcast on Classic FM on 5 August.

 Theatre

-The stage play Sweet F.A., which dramatized the real-life women's association football club formed during World War I by North British Rubber Co. workers in its Fountainbridge factory, was performed at the 2021 Edinburgh Festival Fringe festival on a stage built on the stadium's main stand, with the pitch as its backdrop.
+A War of Two Halves, a play about Hearts players who joined McCrae's Battalion, was staged around Tynecastle during the 2018 Edinburgh Festival Fringe.
+Sweet F.A., a play about the North British Rubber Company's wartime women's football team, was performed during the 2021 Edinburgh Festival Fringe on a stage built on the stadium's Main Stand, with the pitch as its backdrop.

+The Hearts Museum hosted the 2023 Fringe production Never Trouble Trouble (Till Trouble Troubles You), about Bobby Walker.
+This Is Our Story, a play marking Hearts' 150th anniversary, was performed at Tynecastle in 2024.
+In 2026, A Play of Two Halves was staged in the stadium's 1874 Bar.